Ahmad Shamlou: In French translation

-Work Inspired by Poetry of Ahmad Shamlou
+Adaptations

 The Fairies Opera

 In 1989 the Persian-Canadian composer Sheida Gharachedaghi wrote an opera based on the English translation of Shamlou's The Fairies.

 The Fairies Opera had a Live performance in Toronto in 1989.
-The CD of the 1989 - live performance of this opera was released in July 2020 in Europe on the occasion of Shamlou's 20th death anniversary.
-Kayhan Kalhor had sung The Fairies in Persian with solo instrument Setar in one part of the live performance however this part is not included in the CD.
+The CD of the 1989 live performance of this opera was released in July 2020 in Europe on the occasion of Shamlou's 20th death anniversary.
+Kayhan Kalhor had sung The Fairies in Persian with solo instrument Setar in one part of the live performance, however this part is not included in the CD.